Avni Mula

 Avni Mula (4 January 1928 in Gjakova – 29 October 2020 in Tirana) was an Albanian singer and composer.
 For his contribution to the arts, he received two of the highest awards from the Albanian government: the People's Artist of Albania decoration and the Honor of the Nation (Nderi i Kombit) decoration.

 Personal life

 Mula's family moved from Gjakova, Kosova to Shkodër, Albania, when he was young, and after World War II, he moved to Tirana, Albania.
 He studied at the Tchaikovsky Conservatory and graduated in 1957 as a lyric singer.
-While studying in Moscow, he married Nina Mula (23 November 1931–12 December 2011), a Russian woman from Izhevsk.
-He is the father of soprano Inva Mula.
+While studying in Moscow, he married Nina Mula (23 November 1931 – 12 December 2011), a Russian woman from Izhevsk.
+He is the father of the soprano Inva Mula.

 Career

 Singing

 Mula was part of the National Troupe of Songs and Dances (Ansambli i Kenges dhe Valleve) and the Troupe of the Army (Ansambli i Ushtrise).
 In addition, he won many prizes over his career as a composer and singer in the Festivali i Këngës (Albanian Festival of Song), which is held every year in Tirana.
 Mula was a baritone.